TurkuNLP/Finnish-dep-parser/index.md

 Parser output trees can be visualized by using the following command and opening the resulting .html file in a modern web browser.
 Use the `--max_sent` parameter to limit the number of trees shown.

-    cat output.conll09 | python visualize.py > output.html
+    cat output.conllu | python visualize.py > output.html

 # Testing

-The `data` directory contains two files: `wiki-test.txt` is a small piece of text from the Finnish Wikipedia and `tdt_test_set.conll09` is the (blank) official test set of the TDT treebank.
-You can parse these files as follows:
+The `data` directory contains the file `wiki-test.txt` which is a small piece of text from the Finnish Wikipedia.
+You can parse it as follows:

-    cat data/wiki-test.txt | ./parser_wrapper.sh > wiki-test-parsed.txt
+    cat data/wiki-test.txt | ./parser_wrapper.sh > wiki-test-parsed.conllu
-    cat data/tdt_test_set.conll09 | ./parse_conll.sh > tdt_test_set_parsed.conll09

-To check that everything went fine, you can upload `tdt_test_set_parsed.conll09` to [the TDT treebank test service](http://bionlp-www.utu.fi/tdteval/) and check that the LAS is around 81.6%.

 # Other features

 ## Splitting sentences into clauses

-    cat output.conll09 | python split_clauses.py > output_clauses.conll09
+    cat output.conllu | python split_clauses.py > output_clauses.conllu

-This script uses the two last columns in the CONLL-09 format to mark the clause boundaries.
+This script uses the two last columns in the CONLL-U format to mark the clause boundaries.

 ## Visualizing clauses

 Separate clauses can be visualized by using the following command and opening the resulting .html file in a modern web browser.
 Use the `--max_sent` parameter to limit the number of trees shown.

-    cat output_clauses.conll09 | python visualize_clauses.py > output_clauses.html
+    cat output_clauses.conllu | python visualize_clauses.py > output_clauses.html